robgraves/crapsgame/README.md

 INSTRUCTIONS:

--To play, run from command line:
+-To play, using python 3, run from command line:

-username@hostname $  python craps.py
+username@hostname $ `python3 main.py`

 -To have sound install mpg123 package on your Linux distribution